Best Practices in the Field of Electronic Registry Design and Operation

 e) Digital Evidence: Disclosure, Discovery & Admissibility.

-The second workshop made progress towards establishing a definition of electronic registries, identification of critical performance factors, risk management of those factors; and the usefulness of technical standards.
+The second workshop made progress towards establishing a definition of electronic registries, identification of critical performance factors, risk management of those factors, and the usefulness of technical standards.

-The third workshop, building upon the first and second project workshops, focused upon the application of the best practice standards developed by the project to the design and operation of electronical collateral registries.
+The third workshop, building upon the first and second project workshops, focused upon the application of the best practice standards developed by the project to the design and operation of electronic collateral registries.
 Discussion was based on an extensive case study prepared by Dr Marek Dubovec, Executive Director of the Kozolchyk National Law Center.
 Participating experts discussed which Critical Performance Factors (CPFs) were particularly relevant for collateral registries and shared practical experiences in relation to the challenges that arise in the design and operation of such registries.
 The group identified additional CPFs which could be incorporated into the case study and suggested that the CPFs should be further tested against functioning collateral registries.

 The working paper on best practices in the design and operation of electronic collateral registries was refined and discussed further at a hybrid fourth workshop held in Rome and on Zoom in September 2020.
 A report for this workshop can be found here.
 Following this workshop, the Working Paper was refined and the latest draft can be accessed using this link.